 If you are concerned about possible symptoms like a lump in your breast, our breast imaging specialists will promptly perform a diagnostic evaluation that may include a mammogram and ultrasound.
 Our breast cancer specialists have deep experience to accurately diagnose your case.

 If you have already been diagnosed with breast cancer and have been referred to us, our multidisciplinary breast cancer team is ready to help.
 Our program has experts in breast surgery, medical oncology, radiation oncology as well as plastic surgery who dedicate their practices to treating breast cancer.
 We also offer integrative medicine specialists who can incorporate options such as massage therapy, acupuncture, and exercise consultation into your personalized treatment plan.

-Breast cancer: questions and answers
+Breast cancer: FAQs

 What are the causes of breast cancer?

 For most patients, we are not able to pinpoint what caused their breast cancer.
 Although we have identified hormonal, lifestyle and environmental factors that can increase the risk of breast cancer, some people with these risk factors never develop it while some people who have no risk factors do develop it.
 Only about 10% of breast cancers are hereditary.